csfuyu/TencentCloud/How to Establish a VPN Tunnel Between Tencent Cloud and AWS/How to Establish a VPN Tunnel Between Tencent Cloud and AWS.md

 ### 2.3 Configure the Customer Gateway (CGW) in AWS

-1. In the **VPC Console**, create a new **Customer Gateway** for the Tencent Cloud side.
+1. In the **VPC Console**, create a new **Customer Gateway** for the Tencent Cloud VPN GW created in Step 1.
-2. Provide the public IP address of the VPN endpoint (this will be the external IP of Tencent Cloud’s VPN Gateway).
+2. Provide the public IP address of the VPN endpoint (this is the gateway IP in 1.2).

 ### 2.4 Create the VPN Connection in AWS